-ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, EDITION 2 PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed Patient has significant hypogammaglobulinaemia with serum IgG <4g/L (excluding paraprotin) and information regarding the frequency and severity of infections requiring treatment in last 6 months must be provided.
+ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, EDITION 2 PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed At least 2 serious infections in the last 6 months requiring more than standard courses of antibiotics (eg. hospitalisation, intravenous antibiotics or prolonged antibiotic therapy) OR Patient has significant hypogammaglobulinaemia with serum IgG <4g/L (excluding paraprotin) and information regarding the frequency and severity of infections requiring treatment in last 6 months must be provided.
 Antibiotic therapy may be indicated in addition to Immunoglobulin therapy.
 Review Criteria Six-monthly review to assess clinical benefit.
-Prevention of recurrent bacterial infections due to hypogammaglobulinemia associated with haematological malignancies.
-Review timeframes have been aligned with the other secondary hypogammaglobulinaemia Cessation of IVIg should be considered, at least after each 12 months of therapy, extended as required to enable cessation of Initial review is required at six months by a haematologist, general physician or paediatrician and ongoing reviews at least annually to assess clinical benefit.
-Documentation of clinical effectiveness is necessary for continuation of Ig therapy. condition for the initial review at 6 months and subsequent reviews annually.
-(A) Script added to indicate the relevance of IgA and IgM levels therapy in September/October, with repeat clinical and/or immunological evaluation before re-commencement of therapy.
-Written confirmation from the treating Cessation of Ig therapy should be considered at least after each 12 months of treatment.
-If serum IgM and IgA levels are normalising this may suggest recovery of the immune system.
-IVIg therapy should be, extended as required to enable cessation of therapy in September/October, with repeat clinical and/or immunological evaluation before re-commencement of therapy. as being an indication for a normalising immune system and consideration for a trial off Ig therapy.
+Cessation of IVIg should be considered, at least after each 12 months of therapy, extended as required to enable cessation of therapy in September/October, with repeat clinical and/or immunological evaluation before re-commencement of therapy.
+Written confirmation from the treating Prevention of recurrent bacterial infections due to hypogammaglobulinemia associated with haematological malignancies.
+Initial review is required at six months by a Haematologist, General Physician or Paediatrician and ongoing reviews at least annually to assess clinical benefit.
+Documentation of clinical effectiveness is necessary for continuation of Ig therapy.
+Cessation of Ig therapy should be considered at least after each 12 months of treatment.
+If serum IgM and IgA levels are trending upwards and near normal, this may suggest recovery of the immune system and a trial off Ig therapy might be considered if the patient is well.
+Once the patient has normal IgA and IgM levels, the IgG Review timeframes have been aligned with the other secondary hypogammaglobulinaemia condition for the initial review at 6 months and subsequent reviews annually.
+(A) Script added to indicate the relevance of IgA and IgM levels as being an indication for a normalising immune system and consideration for a trial off Ig therapy.
 Cessation should be considered every year unless contra-indicated.
-Contra- indication reasons have been defined.
-(A) physician that:an annual review has been undertaken; On review of an authorisation period As assessment of the clinical benefit during the review period will be made and trough or serum immunoglobulin levels (IgG, IgA and IgM) and a history of infection must be assessed.
-If patients relapse, they are required to requalify for recommencement of Ig therapy. the patient had demonstrated clinical benefit; AND a trial period of cessation of • A trial period of cessation of IVIg for the purposes of immunological
+Contra-indication reasons have been defined.
+(A) If patients relapse, they are required to requalify for recommencement of Ig therapy.
+Clarification has been provided regarding the interpretation of serum IgA and IgM levels and the approach to trials off Ig therapy.
+It is noted that the decision to trial off Ig therapy should be a